-This article was written by Gareth Dixon of Shelston IP.
-Shelston IP is IPitch’s Legal and Intellectual Property Partner.
+This IPitch guest article was provided by Gareth Dixon of Shelston IP.
+Shelston IP is IPitch’s legal and intellectual property partner.

 Intellectual property - or “IP”, is the product of one’s mind for which a set of exclusive rights may be recognised.
 It’s a nebulous term that is often bandied about by those claiming to be “in the know”.
 It’s “niche”, but is it really “necessary”?

 IP rights are not strictly “property” rights, per se (i.e., one doesn’t “own” IP in the same way as they, for example, own a house); IP rights are intangible.
 The term “property” seems to relate more to the ways in which IP may be exploited - it may be bought, sold, licensed, etc. Under the various IP laws, owners are granted certain exclusive rights to a variety of intangible assets, such as patents, trademarks, designs, copyright, plant breeders’ rights, etc. These IP rights vary greatly in the protection they provide - and also, from country-to-country.
 Throw in the fact that often, more than one type of IP may be necessary to fully protect your idea - and one begins to appreciate that IP may indeed be “necessary” - but is it something one can D.I.Y?
 Is it something that one can simply “add to the pile and do later”?